The Festival Location

 The Wales International Harp Festival takes place at the iconic Galeri Arts Centre, located in the beautiful coastal town of Caernarfon in North Wales.

 North Wales is a holiday region that’s passionate about language, music and history, with magnificent castles, railways and festivals.
 The scenery’s superb – fine beaches, tumbling rivers and of course the mountains, lakes and waterfalls of Snowdonia.

-The Wales Harp Festival is set in Caernarfon, a community and port in Gwynedd with a population of 9,615 inhabitants.
-Caernarfon has what is possibly the most famous of Wales’s castles, and many visitors come each year to Caernarfon to appreciate this magnificent heritage site.
+The Wales International Harp Festival is set in the coastal town of Caernarfon, which boasts what is possibly the most famous of Wales’s castles, and many visitors come each year to Caernarfon to appreciate its beauty and heritage.

-Our venue, Galeri Arts Centre just outside Caernarfon castle walls, offers stunning sea views apart from being close to all local amenities.
-Our facilities provide parking spaces with easy access to the building, toilets accessible on all levels, wheelchair access, cafe, lounge area and guide dogs are welcome.
+There is easy access to the building, toilets accessible on all levels, wheelchair access, cafe, and guide dogs are welcome.